Tried turning your Raspberry Pi into a media center but feeling disappointed?

 Once done, use the Restart option to reboot the Raspberry Pi.

-While that’s happening, check our Plex guide for information and tips for this great streaming solution.
+While that’s happening, why not check our Plex guide for information and tips for this great streaming solution?

 Install and Configure Amazon Video on Raspberry Pi